![]() |

 - AI-enabled robotic item picker

-- ABB expands AVP network
+- ABB expands large robot family

 - Robots help bring quality hand-crafted ceramics production back to Stoke